Available with Standard or Advanced license.

 - Right-click a plan node on the Parcel Explorer window and click New Parcel.

-Traverse dimensions are entered in the lines grid using the ENTER, LEFT ARROW and RIGHT ARROW keys.
-Once the to-point of the last leg of the traverse snaps or closes on to the from-point of the first leg of the parcel traverse, misclose information is displayed at the bottom of the Parcel Details dialog box.
-The to-point of the last traverse leg will automatically snap to the from-point of the traverse if the to-point lies within the tolerance you specified for point matching.
+Dimensions are entered in the lines grid using the ENTER and LEFT ARROW and RIGHT ARROW keys.
+Once the To point of the last leg of the traverse snaps or closes on to the From point of the first leg of the parcel traverse, misclose information is displayed at the bottom of the Parcel Details dialog box.
+The To point of the last traverse leg will automatically snap to the From point of the traverse if the To point lies within the tolerance you specified for point matching.
 To specify a tolerance for point matching, open the Parcel Editor Options dialog box (Parcel Editor > Options) and click the Tolerances tab.

-- In an edit session in ArcMap , use the Parcel Details dialog box to enter traverse lines just like you would for normal parcel.
+- In an edit session in ArcMap , traverse in your unclosed parcel just like you would a normal parcel fabric parcel.

 The traverse lines do not close back onto the starting point.

 When creating a new parcel, you can click Load Cadastral XML on the Parcel Details dialog box to append a parcel traverse from a cadastral xml file into the Lines grid.
-The Load Cadastral XML command appends a single set of parcel traverse lines.
-Any populated line attributes saved with the cadastral xml file are also appended into corresponding attribute fields in the Lines grid.
+The load cadastral xml functionality appends a single set of parcel traverse lines.
+Any populated line attributes saved with the cadastral xml file are also appended into corresponding attributes in the Lines grid.

-A new parcel must be created first before you can click Load Cadastral XML to load parcel traverse lines.
+A new parcel must be created first before you can click the Load Cadastral XML button to load parcel traverse lines.
 Only traverse lines and their attributes are loaded into the Lines grid.
-The parcels plan, template and other attributes such as Accuracy are not loaded .
+With the exception of the StatedArea, Rotation, Scale and MiscloseDistance attributes, the parcels plan, template and other attributes such as Accuracy are not loaded .
 This information must still be defined when you create the new parcel.
-Since the StatedArea, Rotation, Scale and MiscloseDistance attributes are derived from the parcel traverse, these attributes are populated when the traverse is loaded.
+Since the StatedArea Rotation, Scale and MiscloseDistance attributes are derived from the parcel traverse, these attributes are populated when loading traverse lines from cadastral xml file.